trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

 ========================================================= ======================================================
 Property                                                  Description
 ========================================================= ======================================================
-``http-server.authentication.type``                       Authentication type for the Presto
+``http-server.authentication.type``                       Authentication type for the Trino
                                                           coordinator.
 Must be set to ``KERBEROS``.
-``http-server.authentication.krb5.service-name``          The Kerberos service name for the Presto coordinator.
+``http-server.authentication.krb5.service-name``          The Kerberos service name for the Trino coordinator.
                                                           Must match the Kerberos principal.
-``http-server.authentication.krb5.principal-hostname``    The Kerberos hostname for the Presto coordinator.
+``http-server.authentication.krb5.principal-hostname``    The Kerberos hostname for the Trino coordinator.
                                                           Must match the Kerberos principal.
 This parameter is optional.
-If included, Presto uses this value in the host part of the Kerberos principal instead of the machine's hostname.
+If included, Trino uses this value in the host part of the Kerberos principal instead of the machine's hostname.
 ``http-server.authentication.krb5.keytab``                The location of the keytab that can be used to
                                                           authenticate the Kerberos principal.
 ``http.authentication.krb5.config``                       The location of the Kerberos configuration file.
-``http-server.https.enabled``                             Enables HTTPS access for the Presto coordinator.
+``http-server.https.enabled``                             Enables HTTPS access for the Trino coordinator.
                                                           Should be set to ``true``.
 ``http-server.https.port``                                HTTPS server port.
 ``http-server.https.keystore.path``                       The location of the Java Keystore file that is